tao-foundation/open-tao-pool/README.md

 **This pool is being further developed to provide an easy to use pool for EOS Classic miners.
 Testing and bug submissions are welcome!**

+**Parity client is MANDATORY.
+Previous Geth / EOSC node is no longer supported.**

 * Support for HTTP and Stratum mining
 * Detailed block stats with luck percentage and full reward
 * Failover eosc instances: eosc high availability built in